CAFDataProcessing/worker-document/README.md

      // errorEvent.handled      (writable)  (default: false)
 }
 ```
-Output of the function would be the boolean flag whether the failure was handled or leave it to workflow worker to handle.
+Output of the function would be the boolean flag whether the failure was handled.

+If it is not handled by event handler, exception will be thrown from worker.